-Researchers offer simple, inexpensive way to improve healing after massive bone lossNovember 21st, 2012 in Surgery
+Researchers offer simple, inexpensive way to improve healing after massive bone lossNovember 21, 2012 in Medicine & Health / Surgery

 Bones are resilient and heal well after most fractures.
 But in cases of traumatic injury, in which big pieces of bone are missing, healing is much more difficult, if not impossible.
 These so-called "large segmental defects" are a major clinical problem, and orthopaedic surgeons struggle to treat them, especially among the military in places like Afghanistan.

 Now research led by investigators at Beth Israel Deaconess Medical Center (BIDMC) offers surgeons a new approach.
 Described on-line in today's issue of the Journal of Bone and Joint Surgery, the results confirm that the bone healing process of large segmental defects is exquisitely sensitive to its mechanical environment and suggests that "reverse dynamization," a straightforward and inexpensive process, could help speed healing of these traumatic injuries.

 "Bones are greatly influenced by their mechanical environment, which is why casts, rods, plates and screws are typically used to heal fractures – with a great deal of success," explains senior author Christopher Evans PhD, Director of the Center for Advanced Orthopaedic Studies at BIDMC.
 "But until now, no one has examined the relevance of the mechanical environment to the healing of large segmental bone defects."